 What you can do in the meantime

-Also, it is important to start keeping a log of your seizures before you visit your doctor.
+Also, it's important to start keeping a log of your seizures before you visit your doctor.

 Tests and diagnosis

-Your doctor may also suggest tests to detect abnormalities within the brain.
-These include:
+Your doctor may also suggest tests to detect brain abnormalities, such as:

 Treatments and drugs

 Doctors generally begin by treating epilepsy with medication.
 If medications don't treat the condition, doctors may propose surgery or another type of treatment.